nitin1259/nginxplus-httpgw-logging-efk/README.md

 # nginxplus-httpgw-logging-efk

-this is for capture the logs in nginxplus and forward it to fluentd to ES in kubernates env
+This is for capture the logs in nginxplus and forward it to fluentd to ES in kubernates env

 ### Prerequisite
     - docker installed